Synesthesia in art: Visual music

-Starting in the late 1950s, electronic music and electronic visual art have co-existed in the same digital medium (Campen 2007, Collopy 2000, Jewanski & Sidler 2006, Moritz 2003).
+Starting in the late 1950s, electronic music and electronic visual art have co-existed in the same digital medium.
 Since that time, the interaction of these fields of art has increased tremendously.
 Nowadays, students of art and music have digital software at their disposal that uses both musical and visual imagery.
-Given the capability of the Internet to publish and share digital productions, this has led to an enormous avalanche of synesthesia-inspired art on the Internet (Campen 2007) (cf. website RhythmicLight.com on the history of visual music).
+Given the capability of the Internet to publish and share digital productions, this has led to an enormous avalanche of synesthesia-inspired art on the Internet.
 For instance, Stephen Malinowski and Lisa Turetsky from Berkeley, California wrote a software program, entitled the Music Animation Machine, that translates and shows music pieces in colored measures.